cheesepak/music-club-discord-bot/README.md

 # Music Club Discord Bot

- A discord.py bot that uses the gspread API to manage a Music Club on discord.
+ A discord.py bot that uses the gspread API to manage a Music Club.